chzvz/usb-auto-sync/README.md

 # Format if needed (erases all data from drive!)

-- sets label to 'MYBACKUP'
+- -L sets label to 'MYBACKUP'

 Format to EXT4:
 ```